-While that was some 25 years ago, there has been a sudden international resurgence of interest in the crime now, in Summer 2021, because of the release of two documentaries on competing media platforms; namely Jim Sheridan’s “Murder At The Cottage: the search for justice for Sophie” on NowTV.com, and Netflix’s “Sophie: A Murder in West Cork”.
+While that was 25 years ago, there has been a sudden international resurgence of interest in the crime now, in Summer 2021, because of the release of two documentaries on competing media platforms; namely Jim Sheridan’s “Murder At The Cottage: the search for justice for Sophie” on NowTV.com, and Netflix’s “Sophie: A Murder in West Cork”.

 Now, a house in Toormore that shares a laneway with the Tuscan du Plantier house has been listed for sale.
-The 2-bedroom farmhouse style dwelling has gone on the market with an asking price of €250,000.
-The daft.ie listing describes it as a
+The 2-bedroom farmhouse style dwelling has gone on the market with an asking price of €250,000 (which is still less than what some watches sell for at auctions).
+The daft.ie Estate Agent listing describes it as a

 “Traditional 2 bed farmhouse with outbuildings on c.
 5 acre elevated mature plot.
 Offering enormous further potential the property requires some renovation and modernisation.
 Enjoying spectacular panoramic views to the Fastnet Rock the property is c.
 1 mile north of Toormore on the scenic Mizen Head peninsula.”

-There are now some fears in the area that dark tourism could lead to increased traffic on the narrow roads.
-Many people choose to live in remote areas for peace and quiet and fresh air, so extra traffic would be unwelcome.
-Anyone who happens to be near the area should note there is nothing to actually see there.
-They might prefer instead to visit more tourist-friendly areas such as Ballyrisode Beach which has a carpark or Crookhaven which has a pub and views or Barleycove Beach.
+There are now local fears in the area that dark tourism could lead to increased traffic on the narrow roads.
+Given that many people choose to live in remote areas for peace and quiet and fresh air, any extra traffic would be unwelcome.
+Any tourists who happens to be near the area should note there is nothing to actually see there apart from a small cross.
+Readers might prefer instead to visit more tourist-friendly areas such as Ballyrisode Beach which has a carpark or Crookhaven which has a pub and views or Barleycove Beach.